MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

 The browser data from Microsoft Edge Legacy will always be silently migrated at the first run, irrespective of the value of this policy.
-You can use the following values for this policy:

-* 0 = Automatically imports all supported datatypes and settings from the default browser

-* 1 = Automatically imports all supported datatypes and settings from Internet Explorer

-* 2 = Automatically imports all supported datatypes and settings from Google Chrome

-* 3 = Automatically imports all supported datatypes and settings from Safari

-* 4 = Disables automatic import, and the import section of the first-run experience is skipped

-* 5 = Automatically imports all supported datatypes and settings from Mozilla Firefox

-If this policy is set to the default value (0), then the datatypes corresponding to the default browser on the managed device will be imported.
+If this policy is set to 'FromDefaultBrowser', then the datatypes corresponding to the default browser on the managed device will be imported.

 If the browser specified as the value of this policy is not present in the managed device, Microsoft Edge will simply skip the import without any notification to the user.

-If you set this policy to 'DisabledAutoImport' (4), the import section of the first-run experience is skipped entirely and Microsoft Edge doesn't import browser data and settings automatically.
+If you set this policy to 'DisabledAutoImport', the import section of the first-run experience is skipped entirely and Microsoft Edge doesn't import browser data and settings automatically.

-If this policy is set to the value of Internet Explorer (1), the following datatypes will be imported from Internet Explorer:
+If this policy is set to the value of 'FromInternetExplorer', the following datatypes will be imported from Internet Explorer:
 1. Favorites or bookmarks
 2. Saved passwords
 3. Search engines
 4. Browsing history
 5. Home page

-If this policy is set to the value of Google Chrome (2), the following datatypes will be imported from Google Chrome:
+If this policy is set to the value of 'FromGoogleChrome', the following datatypes will be imported from Google Chrome:
 1. Favorites
 2. Saved passwords
 3. Addresses and more